Ken Akamatsu: Advocacy and politics

 In December 2021, Akamatsu announced a candidacy in the 2022 election for the national proportional representation block of the House of Councillors, the upper house of the Diet, under the LDP banner.
 He stated that his major goal was to protect creative freedom of expression, and during the election campaign criticized "external pressure" (both foreign and domestic) to regulate Japan's "freedom of expression, especially for manga, anime, and games", elaborating that such regulations need to be "approached with rationality".
 On July 10, 2022, Akamatsu won a seat after campaigning in person in all 47 prefectures, becoming the first manga creator in the National Diet.
 An early initiative of his was a task force on a proposed legal framework for preservation of past and present Japanese video games in a playable state.
+Since his election, Akamatsu has been pursuing "manga diplomacy", and he argued that capitalizing on intellectual property would strongly benefit Japan.

 Personal life

-Akamatsu has no task-based daily schedule for his manga work; instead he works on one page at a time until the whole chapter is finished.
-When he was younger he could draw one chapter each week, but nowadays he usually draws 18 pages every nine days.
-Thus, he has time to take a week-long break on four-week intervals while maintaining his weekly publishing schedule.
-He is married to Kanon Akamatsu, a professional cosplayer and former idol; they have two daughters.
+Akamatsu is married to Kanon Akamatsu, a professional cosplayer and former idol; they have two daughters.